Sanikaa205/FridgeChef/DEPLOYMENT.md

 # Deployment Guide: Netlify + Neon

-This guide covers deploying the FridgeCHef application to Netlify with Neon PostgreSQL database.
+This guide covers deploying the FridgeChef application to Netlify with Neon PostgreSQL database.

 ## Prerequisites